Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/hyperlink/gettooltip/_index.md

 ---
 title: getTooltip
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/hyperlink/gettooltip/
+url: /php-java/aspose.slides/hyperlink/gettooltip/
 ---

-## getTooltip()  function
+## getTooltip()  method

  Returns the string which may be surfaced in a user interface as associated with the parent hyperlink.
  Read/write  String.

-### Result
+### Returns
 String